Rachel Kaadzi Ghansah: Early life

-Ghansah spent her early childhood in Indiana, then moved to Philadelphia in elementary school.
+Ghansah spent her early childhood in Indiana and then moved to Philadelphia for elementary school.
 She attended Greene Street Friends School.
-Her mother's family is from Louisiana—Ghansah’s maternal grandmother moved from Louisiana to live with them in Philadelphia while Ghansah was growing up—while her father is Ghanaian, with Fanti and Ga family, although his mother moved to London in the 1920s.
+Her mother's family is from Louisiana—Ghansah's maternal grandmother moved from Louisiana to live with them in Philadelphia while Ghansah was growing up—while her father is Ghanaian, from the Fanti and Ga family, although his mother moved to London in the 1920s.
 Ghansah’s mother is a professor.

 Career

 Early career and education

 Early in her career, Ghansah worked for Rich Nichols and The Roots as well as dream hampton; Tariq Trotter (Black Thought) was an early mentor in her writing career, giving her practical advice while still a teenager about getting a thesaurus and building a vocabulary.
 She credits her time working with rappers for teaching her cadence.
 She then became a public school teacher, but eventually returned to writing, becoming the first African-American intern at Harper's Magazine.
-She graduated from Columbia University's MFA program in writing in 2011, and has taught at Columbia University, Bard College, and Eugene Lang College.
+She graduated from Columbia University's MFA program in writing in 2011, and has taught at Columbia University, Yale University, Bard College, and Eugene Lang College.